jalopezsuarez/apidox/README.md

 ## Definition API

 The API definition is automatically generated using a tree on /api/ directory.
 Each subdirectory on api/ folder is a ENDPOINT and each XML file in ENDPOINT directories is a METHOD of this ENDPOINT.
+The server supports full API versioning.

 ### Quick API Configuration Structure